Create Links Between Collection Areas

 Create a Folder in a Collection

-Navigate to an area of the collection—in this example, the "DNA Files" area.
+Navigate to an area of the Collection—set the area to "All Files".
 To create a folder, click the "Show folder view" button, and then click Add → Add Folder to create a folder as described in Organize Sequences in a Collection.
 Import files into the folder.

 Add Linked Folders Manually

-To create links to parallel folders in one or more of the other areas, first select the folder, and then click Add → Add Linked Folders... .
+To manually create links to parallel folders in a specific file type area (DNA, RNA, Protein or Miscellaneous), first select the folder, and then click Add → Add Linked Folders....

-Choose the areas that will receive linked folders.
+Choose the areas that will receive linked folders then click OK.

-At this point, you will see "Go to" controls for navigating to the linked folders in the other areas.
+You will now see "Go to" links for navigating to the linked folders in the other areas.

 Import Files of Any Type into a Folder

-When files are imported into collection area that does not match the file type, the imported files are automatically placed in parallel folders in other areas.
-If those parallel folders do not already exist, they are created as needed.
+When files are imported into a folder in a Collection area that does not match the file type, the imported files are automatically placed in parallel folders in the appropriate areas.
+If those parallel folders do not already exist, they are created as required.

 As an example, in the "DNA Files" area, click Import / Export → Import Files into Folder... .